liferay/liferay-docs/develop/tutorials/articles/117-user-interfaces-with-the-liferayui-taglib/04-creating-a-navigation-menu-with-the-liferay-ui-icon-menu-tag.markdown

+---
+header-id: organizing-icons-with-the-liferay-ui-icon-menu-tag
+---

-# Creating a Navigation Menu With the Liferay UI Icon Menu Tag [](id=organizing-icons-with-the-liferay-ui-icon-menu-tag)
+# Creating a Navigation Menu With the Liferay UI Icon Menu Tag

 Liferay contains some standard navigation elements that are used throughout its interface.
 You can use the same elements, because they are encapsulated into